 In June 2016, the FASB issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments," which is intended to improve financial reporting by requiring timelier recording of credit losses on loans and other financial instruments held by financial institutions and other organizations.
 The ASU requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 Financial institutions and other organizations will now use forward-looking information to better inform their credit loss estimates.
 Many of the loss estimation techniques applied today will still be permitted, although the inputs to those techniques will change to reflect the full amount of expected credit losses.
 Organizations will continue to use judgment to determine which loss estimation method is appropriate for their circumstances.
 The ASU requires enhanced disclosures to help investors and other financial statement users better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
 These disclosures include qualitative and quantitative requirements that provide additional information about the amounts recorded in the financial statements.
 In addition, ASU 2016-13 amends the accounting for credit losses on available-for-sale debt securities and purchased financial assets with credit deterioration.
 ASU 2016-13 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-Based on our financial instruments and risk management policies as of December 31, 2018, application of ASU 2016-13 in the future may have impact on the measurement of our financial assets.
-The expected credit loss model may result in earlier provision of credit losses which are not yet incurred in relation to our financial assets measu change during the period leading up to the initial date of application of ASU 2016-13, the assessment of the potential impact is subject to change.
+Based on our financial assets.
+The expected credit loss model may result in earlier provision of Credit losses which are not yet incurred in relation to our financial assets measured at amortized cost.
+It should be noted that the above assessments were made based on an analysis of our financial assets and financial liabilities as of Dec change during the period leading up to the initial date of application of ASU 2016-13, the assessment of the potential impact is subject to change.